Adoptive T-cell therapy (ACT)

 This is a promising new way to get immune cells called T-cells to fight cancer.

-T-cells are removed from the patient's blood and genetically altered in the lab to have sensing proteins (receptors) on their surface.
-These receptors recognise specific proteins on the surface of tumour cells.
-(The receptors on the T-cells are called chimeric antigen receptors, or CARs – hence the name CAR-T cell therapy.)
+T-cells are removed from the patient’s blood and genetically altered in the lab to have sensing proteins (receptors) on their surface.
+These receptors recognise specific proteins on the surface of tumour cells (like a key being used for a specific lock).
+The receptors on the T-cells are called chimeric antigen receptors, or CARs – hence the name CAR-T cell therapy.

 The T-cells are then multiplied in the lab and given back to the patient, where they can now seek out the tumour cells in their body and launch a precise attack against them.